psychoinformatics-de/ClusteredNetwork_pub/readme.md

 This repository hosts the code necessary to reproduce the figures presented in our paper:

-**Vahid Rostami, Thomas Rost, Alexa Riehle, Sacha van Albada, Martin Nawrot.
+**Vahid Rostami, Thomas Rost, Felix Schmitt, Alexa Riehle, Sacha van Albada, Martin Nawrot.
 "Spiking attractor model of motor cortex explains modulation of neural and behavioral variability by prior target information."**

 Should you utilize any segments of this code for your work, kindly acknowledge us by citing the above paper.